 As the name suggests, the only negative aspect to think about is that if you regularly launch and recover your boat using a trailer, or if you store your boat ashore on a raised stack system, you will need to bear in mind there’s now an additional appendage protruding from the lower half of your hull.

-With different thruster options now available, boat owners have a far wider choice than ever before and rarely does a ‘one boat, one rule' system still need to apply.
+With the different thruster options available today, boat owners have a far wider choice than ever before.
+Seldom does the 'one boat, one rule' system need to apply.